Skip to content

 • the base measurement itself

-• if "µm" is contained in the measurement name, it will also be converted to mm (\(\div\)1000)
+• if the measurement name finishes with "µm", it will also be converted to mm (\(\div\)1000)

 • the base measurement divided by the region area in µm² (density in something/µm²)